top of page

 Communicating AI requirements requires a balance of identifying organizational needs, organizational risk tolerance, and performance-based expectations.
 Creating a risk-aware solicitation or tender is a critical element of a modernized responsible AI procurement practice.

-Assessing governance practices across the AI development lifecycle provide a clearer picture of the quality and legal compliance of the AI system's output.
+Assessing how AI governance policies were actually applied across the AI development lifecycle provides a clearer picture of the ethical quality and legal compliance of the AI system's output.
+The resources below provide a variety of risk assessments, controls, and tools to identify good risk management practices.

 Assessing AI Usability & Explainability